FAQ For College Credit Courses

 When are courses offered?

-Online courses are offered in a Semester system.
+Online courses are offered in a semester system.
 The Fall Semester begins after Labor Day in September and the Spring Semester begins the first week of February.
 There is also an intensive, seven week Summer Semester that begins the first week of June.
 All courses are offered at least once a year, either in the Fall or Spring Semesters.
 Only a few courses are repeated in the Summer term.
 To see when a course is offered, visit the Courses page.

 What is an online course like?